 Most suction pool cleaners only clean the floor and cove, but some like Kreepy Kraulys can climb walls using a rubber disk that sticks to the pool surface.

 Robotic Pool Cleaners

 A robotic pool cleaner consists of a motor that drives wheels or tracks, a filter cartridge to collect debris, and a cable connecting it to a 12V (safe) power source.

 Unlike suction and pressure cleaners that use pressure for movement, robotic cleaners use 12V DC electricity.
 They are low voltage and well insulated to prevent short-circuiting or a shock.
 Most are connected to a GFCI (ground-fault circuit interrupter) outlet, which instantly cuts off power if it detects an electrical problem.

 The cheapest robotic cleaners move around your pool randomly for 2-3 hours then stop.
-They use brushes attached on the underside to scrub debris off the pool surface.
+They use brushes attached to the underside to scrub debris off the pool surface.
 An integrated vacuum then pulls the water through filters to collect the debris.

 More advanced robotic cleaners use an intelligent scanning and/or navigation system.
 They can detect the size and shape of the pool and determine the most efficient cleaning path.
 They can also tell where they have cleaned, so do not waste time passing over the same areas again.

 What Type of Pool Cleaner Should You Buy?

 Use a suction side pool cleaner if:

 - You are on a tight budget.

 - You want something easy & cheap to maintain.

 Use a pressure side pool cleaner if:

 - You mostly struggle with medium and tree/large debris.

 - You want your pool filter to last a long time.

 Use a robotic pool cleaner if:

 - You want something that will clean all kinds of debris.

 - You want to clean while you are not home.